dawedawe/volerup/vole-rs/README.md

 # vole-rs

-An implementation of the Vole Machine Language for education and fun.
+An implementation of the Vole Machine Language of Brookshear/Brylow for education and fun.